Church of the Assumption of the Virgin Mary (Most): Transport of the building

-During the sixties, Most's historic centre was completely destroyed to make room for the expanding lignite mines, a process that lasted until 1980.
+During the 1960s, Most's historic centre was completely demolished to make room for the expanding lignite mines, a process that lasted until 1980.
 Unlike other historical buildings it was decided to save the church by moving it away from mining area.

 An expert committee was set up by the Ministry of Culture of Czechoslovakia to supervise the project, presided over by academician Stanislav Bechyně.
 From 1969 the committee was led by Alois Myslivec.
 The important specialist-adviser was Emmanuel Gendel (1903-1994), well-known Soviet construction engineer, who subsequently became the USSR's leading specialist in moving buildings in the 1930s.

 To move the building, a variant on a bow path was chosen.
 The transfer was overseen by the firm Transfera Praha, an organisation of the Czech Ministry of Culture, and was performed by Průmstav Pardubice and Škoda Plzeň.

 Prior to moving the building, the peripheral masonry, the bearing and supporting pillars were reinforced, and the remainder of the western tower was demolished.
 The church circumference was reinforced by a concrete ring and the church was gripped by a steel framework construction on the inner as well as outer sides.
 The preparation work lasted seven years, as it was also necessary to demolish all houses in the transfer path and fill in the former opencast mine.

 53 transport trucks were set on special rails, which were inserted under all statically important points of the building.
 These transport trucks worked using computer controlled hydraulics, as were four booms used to pull the church.
 During movement of the church on the road section, rails which had already been passed over were moved from behind the building to in front of it, allowing them to be used again.